 Mission and Vision

-Welcome to the Master of Arts (MA) in Leadership Studies Program, or the MLS Program, as we're more commonly known as.
+Welcome to the Master of Arts (MA) in Leadership and Community Engagement Program.

 To educate, enhance and transform the lives of our students.

 We envision a society in which those in leadership and management positions affect changes that benefit individuals, groups, communities, and organizations through the application of time-tested practices, innovative problem solving, and the knowledge, skills, and abilities necessary to anticipate and embrace change.